quii/learn-go-with-tests/roman-numerals.md

 }
 ```

-Then we can just pass in the bytes as is in our function
+Then we can just pass in the bytes as is, to our function

 ```go
 func ConvertToArabic(roman string) int {